TeamHG-Memex/eli5/docs/source/_notebooks/keras-text-classifiers.rst

-It should make sense for a Convolutional network that later layers pick up "higher level" information than earlier "lower level" layers (such as the Embedding layer that only highlights characters).
+It should make sense for a Convolutional network that later layers pick up “higher level” information than earlier “lower level” layers (such as the Embedding layer that only highlights characters).

 Choosing a classification target to focus on via ``targets``